 While some groups have asserted that consuming fluoride increases the risk of developing autism, very little actual research has been done in this area.
 Currently, no evidence exists to prove a link between increased fluoride use and increased incidence of autism.

 Can Fluoride be Used to Pacify People or Control Their Minds?

-There are rumors going back decades that claim fluoridation of water supplies was actually a plot to make populations more compliant or otherwise control their minds or actions.
-In reality, there has been minimal study performed in this area, and because it can be difficult to conduct research on the scale necessary to prove these claims, it is reasonable to doubt the results of any studies that claim fluoride affects the human brain.
+Rumors are going back decades that claim fluoridation of water supplies was actually a plot to make populations more compliant or otherwise control their minds or actions.
+In reality, there has been minimal study performed in this area, and because it can be difficult to research on the scale necessary to prove these claims, it is reasonable to doubt the results of any studies that claim fluoride affects the human brain.
 Currently, there is no strong evidence to suggest that fluoride has any psychotropic properties or that it can be used for mind control.